jwlodek/py_cui/CONTRIBUTING.md

 Before you create a pull request, here are some things to keep in mind:

+#### Don't break backwards compatibility

+In some extreme cases there may be exceptions to this, but in general I would like to retain compatibility with any previous programs written with `py_cui`.
+I would like to avoid a situation where projects are locked to a certain release because a new feature broke an existing one.
+I have already written many interfaces that I use day to day, and I would like to keep using them without dealing with multiple versions of the library.
+Generally, if with your changes the examples in this repository won't run without fixes, I will probably ask you to change your PR so that they do.
+Compatibility with older python versions is also recommended, as currently `py_cui` supports as far back as 3.2, but likely this will move to a newer version soon.

 #### Make sure the unit tests pass

 If you make a pull request and Travis tells you a unit test failed, please fix the issue and append to the pull request.
 I will most likely only look closely at pull requests that don't show any issues with the CI.
+Note that if your changes edit existing functions, you may need to edit the test itself to reflect them.
+If you are adding a new feature, please add unit tests and confirm they pass as well.

 #### Use consistent numpy documentation